Baibhavbittutiwari/Event-wallpaper-saver/README.md

 - Enhance user interaction by providing options for customizing wallpaper settings, such as image resolution and display mode.

 ## Author
-This script was developed by [Your Name].
+This script was developed by Baibhav Bittu Tiwari.
 Feel free to contribute to its improvement by submitting pull requests or reporting issues on GitHub.

-## License
-This project is licensed under the [License Name] License.
-See the LICENSE file for details.

 ## Acknowledgments
 - Special thanks to the developers of the Python libraries used in this script for their valuable contributions.